geekyind/geeky.emotion/README.md

 - **Transparent metrics** demonstrate accountability and continuous improvement
 - **Professional oversight** ensures quality and safety at every level

-By implementing these principles, guardrails, and metrics, geeky.emotion can scale to millions of users while maintaining the trust, safety, and psychological wellbeing that vulnerable populations deserve.
+By implementing these principles, guardrails, and metrics, lore.emotion can scale to millions of users while maintaining the trust, safety, and psychological wellbeing that vulnerable populations deserve.

 ---